floweredscarf/su25/labs/lab04/index.md

     -   Edit your `CounterTest.java` as follows:

-        -   In `testIncrement`, put the code
+        -   In the test for `increment`, put the code

             ```java
             Counter c = new Counter();